RTS2013/RTS/newReadMe.md

 Tech Tree:

-  So the one I drew (on google drive) "starts" at the stars for each pure "tech path".
-The non-colored nodes are "in-between tech" that are a combo
+  So the one I drew (on google drive) starts at the stars for each pure "tech path".
+The non-colored nodes are "in-between tech" that are a combo of the surounding tech-types.
+The humans are in the middle so they have access to all three kinds of tech.
+The othe two paths do not.
+This is hella easy fix by creating a third grey node series inbetween the Mutant and Robot paths to make a "tech cylinder".